homata123/homata-switac/README.md

 ## How it works

 Profiles are stored in `~/.kiro-profiles/`.
-Each profile is a snapshot of Kiro's local auth token files plus a `meta.json` with email, provider, and usage info.
+Each profile is a snapshot of Kiro's local with email, provider, and usage info.
 Switching restores those files and prompts a window reload so Kiro picks up the new credentials.

 > After switching, Kiro may ask you to re-authenticate if the token has expired.